chethanmandya/Android-Room/README.md

 #### @TypeConverters

-sometimes we may need to store object as is in one column rather than storing them in separate column as in case of @Embedded, so Type Converters comes to the rescue.
+Sometimes we may need to store object as is in one column rather than storing them in separate column as in case of @Embedded, so Type converters comes to the rescue.

 Below is the the class which will tell Room how to convert ArrayList object to one of SQLite data type.
 We will implement methods to convert ArrayList to String for storing it in DB and String back to ArrayList for getting back original User object.